 Men are often overlooked when we think of being self-conscious about weight problems, but in reality, men can be just as concerned as women.
-Whether it’s competing for jobs, or just wanting to look good socially, the body area you may find you are often very self-conscious about is your chest.
+Whether it’s competing for jobs, or just wanting to look good socially, the body area men are often very self-conscious about is the chest.

 Male breast reductions in Melbourne